HiroinaProtagonist/sntQueue/README.md

 The queue will refresh silently at the interval that you specify in index.html.
-If you open Developer Tools, you should see the refresh in the console.
+If you open Developer Tools, you should see the refresh being logged to the console.
 Each time the software refreshes, the word "refreshed" will print to the console, as shown:
 ![Queue refreshing silently and logging the refresh to the console](https://github.com/HiroinaProtagonist/sntQueue/raw/master/README_images/Refresh.png)